akseidel/pywordletool/groupsallegory/README.md

 Because the Wordlefish population is divided by the number of schooling groups it follows that the average number of Wordlefish in each schooling group will be smaller when a laughing Wordlefish results in more schooling groups than another laughing Wordlefish that produces fewer school groups.
 This means the fish carrying the gene spelling the day’s Wordle tends to be in a smaller school group when the laughing Wordlefish results in more schooling groups.
 Again, the day’s Wordle has nothing to do with it.

 Now comes the most magical aspect.
-An outside entity must judge the laughing Wordlefish’s Wordle gene against the actual day’s Wordle gene the way Wordle judges a game guess.
+An outside entity must judge the groups caused by the laughing Wordlefish’s Wordle gene against the actual day’s Wordle gene the way Wordle judges a game guess.
 If we clap our hands together five times in a row the outside entity makes the Wordlefish school groups not containing the Wordlefish carrying the day’s Wordle gene fly away out of the pond.
 Yes, Wordlefish can fly.

 Only the one school that contains the Wordlefish carrying the day’s Wordle gene remains in the pond.
 The number of remaining Wordlefish, one of which is carrying the day’s Wordle gene, is likely smaller when we clap our hands when there are the most number of schooling groups in the pond.
 We use this information to decide when to clap our hands.